open-contracting/standard/standard/docs/en/schema/identifiers.md

 </div>

-The OCDS prefix itself is made up of two parts: a prefix agency identifier (currently only 'ocds' is used), and a random six-character alphanumeric string generated for each publisher of data.
+The ocid prefix itself is made up of two parts: a prefix agency identifier (currently only 'ocds' is used), and a random six-character alphanumeric string generated for each publisher of data.

-The OCID is case sensitive.
+The ocid is case sensitive.

 ### Registered prefixes
-See the [registration pages](../implementation/registration.md) for details of how to obtain your OCID prefix.
+See the [registration pages](../implementation/registration.md) for details of how to obtain your ocid prefix.

 Prefix are randomly generated lowercase alpha-numeric strings.
 A prefix is assigned to each organization that holds the existing internal identifier for a Contracting Processes.